MrNeranjan/MrNeranjan/README.md

 - 🔭 Working on **exciting AI-powered and full-stack projects**
 - 🌱 Learning **new technologies, cloud platforms, and modern frameworks**
 - 👯 Looking to collaborate on **open-source and innovative tech projects**
-- 💬 Ask me about **web development, cloud, mobile apps, and programming**
 - 🔗 LinkedIn: [Connect with me](https://www.linkedin.com/in/neranjan-pushpakumara-292279239/)
 - ⚡ Fun fact: **I love coding, problem-solving, and learning every day**